 Click into the Perfmatters plugin settings.

-Under the “Options” tab and “General” sub-navigation menu, toggle on “Disable Password Strength Meter.”
+Under the “Options” section, scroll down and toggle on “Disable Password Strength Meter.”

 Scroll down and click “Save Changes.”

 Troubleshooting the Password Strength Meter